kubevault/prometheus-exporter/docs/guides/secret-engines/mongodb/overview.md

 demo-cred   1m
 ```

-Mysql credential will not be issued until it is approved.
+MongoDB credential will not be issued until it is approved.
 To approve it, you have to add `Approved` in `status.conditions[].type` field.
 You can use [KubeVault CLI](https://github.com/kubevault/cli) as [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/) to approve or deny DatabaseAccessRequest.

 ```console
 # using kubevault cli as kubectl plugin to approve request